Tutorial

 field :name, :string

-has_many :secrets, Tutorial.Secrets.Secret
+has_many :secrets, MyApp.Secrets.Secret

 timestamps()